Aurora Metro Center station: Station layout

 The station opened on February 24, 2017, along with the rest of the R Line.
-The former Centrepoint and Sable bus transfer center was renamed to Aurora Metro Center station when the light rail opened.
+The station was built next to - and superseded as a transit hub - a bus transfer center located at Centrepoint Drive and Sable Boulevard.
+The transfer center was renamed to Aurora Metro Center when the R Line began operation in order to match the station name.
+It has a 145-stall park-and-ride lot.